Autovw/AdvancedNetherite/README.md

 ![Break](https://i.postimg.cc/FKmD9Nbm/advancednetheritebreak.png)
 ### 📖 About
-**Advanced Netherite** is a developer and vanilla friendly, open-source mod that adds in more tiers of Netherite!
+**Advanced Netherite** is a vanilla and add-on friendly, open-source mod that adds in more tiers of Netherite!
 The goal of the mod is to extend the vanilla Minecraft experience by adding more goals to achieve.

 For more information visit the [Advanced Netherite Wiki](https://github.com/Autovw/AdvancedNetherite/wiki)!